Kuldeep-Attri/docker/README.md

 Now lets add this whole api to a Dockerfile, we will follow the above process

+Create a new file with name Dockerfille and write the following commands

 ```
 # As discussed before always start from a base Image(look on DockerHub)
 FROM node:latest